Shubhamsdr3/tictalk-backend/README.md

-The backend system for [application](https://play.google.com/store/apps/details?id=com.pandey.shubham.toetoctic&pli=1).
+Backend system for [application](https://play.google.com/store/apps/details?id=com.pandey.shubham.toetoctic&pli=1) using Ktor.

+This project is by product while I was exploring Kotlin multiplatform.

 It has very basic usecases:
   > a.
 Authentication using JWT.